arminbiere/satch/features/README.md

     ./configure && make

-to build 'generate' which uses
+to build 'generate' which uses the following files.

 - [`makefile.in`](makefile.in)  is the  makefile template
 - [`generate.c`](generate.c)    is the source code of the feature file generator